-D. Previous Accompl ishments

-Objectives Same as above

-Accomplishment s Development, implementation and delivery of the 2020 STIP (Ongoing) Quarterly meetings with Caltrans District staff on project delivery of regionally significant highway projects.
-Semi-annual meetings with the Northern California Trade Corridors Coalition on Proposition 1B Trade Corridors Improvement Fund (TCIF) projects, SB 1 Trade Corridor Enhancement Program (TCEP), and other freight-related funding programs and planning efforts.
-Programming and monitoring of Proposition 1B funds (including Transit, Security and Trade corridors).
-Participation in various statewide funding, programming, and delivery committees and groups Guidelines development, programming, and implementation of Cycles 1 through 4 of the Active Transportation Program.
-Meetings of the Regional Advance Mitigation Planning (RAMP) Program Technical Advisory Committee (TAC) to develop a framework for RAMP implementation in the Bay Area and pilot programs.
-Adoption of Regional Goods Movement Investment Strategy (January 2017) Adoption of cap and Trade funds over the Plan Bay Area 2040 timeframe and a distribution framework for the programming of LCTOP funds.
-Release of enhancements to Fund Management System including new monitoring feature to more accurately track federal obligations.
+- Development, implementation and delivery of the 2020 STIP (Ongoing) - Quarterly meetings with Caltrans District staff on project delivery of regionally significant highway projects. - Semi-annual meetings with the Northern California Trade Corridors Coalition on Proposition 1B Trade Corridors Improvement Fund (TCIF) projects, SB 1 Trade Corridor Enhancement Program (TCEP), and other freight-related funding programs and planning efforts. - Programming and monitoring of Proposition 1B funds (including Transit, Security and Trade corridors). - Participation in various statewide funding, programming, and delivery committees and groups - Guidelines development, programming, and implementation of Cycles 1 through 4 of the Active Transportation Program - Meetings of the Regional Advance Mitigation Planning (RAMP) Program Technical Advisory Committee (TAC) to develop a framework for RAMP implementation in the Bay Area and pilot programs. - Adoption of Regional Goods Movement Investment Strategy (January 2017) - Adoption of regional Cap and Trade framework to guide programming and prioritization of Cap and Trade funds over the Plan Bay Area 2040 timeframe and a distribution framework for the programming of LCTOP funds.

-Maintain and enhance Fund Management System (FMS)
+- Release of enhancements to Fund Management System including new monitoring feature to more accurately track federal obligations. - Maintain and enhance Fund Management System (FMS)